 2. Human Reasons for Data Loss

-Many factors of daily business routine may lead to data loss, as a result of usage errors.
+Many factors of daily business routine may lead to data loss, because of usage errors.
 Local hardware is prone to various forms of physical damage, as explained above.
 Getting dropped by employees, however, is only the tip of the iceberg.
-Another reason for technical failure are spilled food and drinks, as they can deal permanent damage.
+Further reasons for technical failure are spilled food and drinks, as they can cause permanent damage.

 A cloud provider instead keeps extensive data backups, facilitating both versioning and restoration of accidentally deleted data.
 User-induced formatting is not possible at all within a cloud environment.

 Lost and insufficiently protected data (e.g. by passwords or other measures) are easy prey for industrial espionage and intelligence authorities, falling into the wrong hands all too easy.
-Both are mistakes to be easily avoided by trained users.
+Both are mistakes that can easily be avoided by trained users.
 You may find further information in our blog entries about the worst passwords and 10 tips for cyber security.

 3. External Reasons for Data Loss